 The superintendent shall make a report annually to the Board of Directors on student discipline data, which shall include, without limitation, the number of incidents of bullying reported and the actions taken regarding the reported incidents of bullying.

 The level of consequences will be at the administrator's discretion.

 Levels of Consequences:

-Level A: (Minimum): Student-Principal Conference (warning)
+Level A: (Minimum): Student-Principal Level D: In-school Suspension

-Level B: Detention